fahmihidayah/spring-mvc-crud/README.md

 spring-mvc-crud
 ===============

-A simple CRUD web app using SpringMVC, Jetty, MySQL, Maven and Twitter Bootstrap
+A simple CRUD web app(a todo list) using SpringMVC, Jetty, MySQL, Maven and Twitter Bootstrap

 ## Setup
 Maven 3.0